Environmental Studies Courses

 Typically Offered: Alternate Years

 This course addresses water both across the globe and through time.
 In it we will examine the hydrological cycle, consider the different types of water sources, and explore how water impacts human populations.
-We will see that this necessity is not only vital for survival and integral to daily life, but also that it could be destructive.
-By the end of this course, you will be able to form your own opinion about the influence of water on humans.
+We will see that this necessity is not only vital for survival and integral to daily life, but also that it can be destructive.
+This course includes a mandatory Community Based Learning (CBL) placement.

 GPA units: 1